-Phil Tippett lead the animation team at Industrial Light & Magic before creating his own studio in 1984.
+Phil Tippett leads the animation team at Industrial Light & Magic before creating his own studio in 1984.
 He is an amazingly talented Visual Effect Supervisor and Director, with expertise in creature design, stop motion animation, and Computer Graphics.
-He has been a 2 time Academy Award winner, six nominations, one BAFTA award and four nominations, two Emmys, and much more..
+He has been a 2 time Academy Award winner, six nominations, one BAFTA award, and four nominations, two Emmys, and much more..
 He is best know for his work on the original Star Wars films, Jurassic Park, Robocop, The Force Awakens, and others.
 Tippett is the guy who actually created the “Holo Chess” scene above, and he recreated that scene in the Force Awakens.

 “For years I’ve been making monsters for Directors to play with, and now for the first time, I’m making monsters for YOU to play with,” said Tippett.
 “We’re excited about the new fields of Augmented and Virtual Reality, and to be working with our friends at HappyGiant to create HoloGrid: Monster Battle.”

 Creatures Will Battle on Your Tabletop with AR

 HoloGrid Monster Battle will hopefully be built for next-gen AR & VR platforms – like Oculus, HTC VIVE, and Playstation VR, as part of their stretch goals but will first release for mobile devices- IOS and Android.
 This will allow all players to play today.
 Using your tablet or phone will make it seem like the creatures of Phil Tippett are doing battle right in front of you.